slatedocs/slate/source/index.html.md

 We are currently focused primarily on developers already familiar with Bitcoin and know Lightning or are interested in building apps using the Lightning protocol.
 However, if you are just starting out in cryptocurrency development, we have included some helpful links below.

 <aside class="success">IMPORTANT: Suredbits is a Lightning Application built on the Bitcoin protocol.
-This initial release is only on testnet. </aside>
+As of February 1, 2019, we have moved our API services to mainnet.
+We have kept some data available for free - on testnet - for testing and experiment.
+See <a href="#Testnet"> Testnet Node </a> section below. </aside>

 Here are some useful resources to help you learn and get started with Bicoin and Lightning Network.
 Read and watch and come back when you're ready.